samyilin/dotfiles/nvim/README.md

 ## What I'm getting rid of

 I'm getting rid of package manager in favour of builtin package manager vim.pack.
-I think it simplifies things drastically.
+It simplifies config templating, but it complicates things by replacing that template with config structure.

 I'm getting rid of a lot of UI niceties for simpler approaches, yes it isn't as pretty, but the point is to reduce dependency as much as